beartype/numerary/README.md

   SupportsRealComparisons, Is[lambda arg: not isinstance(arg, complex)]
 ]
 @beartype
-def require_real(arg: SupportsRealComparisons) -> None:
+def require_real(arg: SupportsRealComparisonsNotComplexLies) -> None:
-  assert isinstance(arg, SupportsRealComparisons)
+  assert isinstance(arg, SupportsRealComparisonsNotComplexLies)
 ```

 That’s because Bear is hip to the scene.
 Bear is *down*.
 Bear knows what’s what.
-If you have a typing problem, if no one else can help, and if you can find them (which should be easy; I just gave you the [link](https://pypi.org/project/beartype/); twice), maybe you can hire the Bear-Team.
+If you have a typing problem, if no one else can help, and if you can find them[^2], maybe you can hire the Bear-Team.

+[^2]:

+    That should be easy
+    I just gave you the [link](https://pypi.org/project/beartype/).
+    *Twice*.

 I digress.